-- 225 Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 5 (EAL5) and augmented by taking the following components: - ALC\DVS.2 and AVA\VAN.5. - Regarding application note 21 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package.
+- 231 Security Assurance Requirements for the TOE for the evaluation of the TOE are those taken from the Evaluation Assurance Level 5 (EAL5) and augmented by taking the following components: - ADV_IMP.2, ADV_INT.3, ADV_TDS.5, ALC_CMC.5, ALC_DVS.2, ALC_FLR.1, ALC_TAT.3, ASE_TSS.2, ATE_COV.3, ATE_FUN.2 and AVA_VAN.5.

-The set of security assurance requirements (SARs) is presented in Table 9, indicating the origin of the requirement.
+- 232 Regarding application note 21 of BSI-CC-PP-0084-2014, the continuously increasing maturity level of evaluations of Security ICs justifies the selection of a higher-level assurance package. - 233 The component ALC_FLR.1 is chosen as an augmentation in this ST because a solid flaw management is key for the continuous improvement of the security IC platforms, especially on markets which need highly resistant and long lasting products. - The component ASE_TSS.2 is chosen as an augmentation in this ST to give architectural information on the security functionality of the TOE. - 235 The set of security assurance requirements (SARs) is presented in Table 9, indicating the origin of the requirement.